 Even so, we blissfully bask in what we imagine,

-whether rain or sun on a day we want to be today.
+whether rain or sun, on a day we want to call today.

 It can be erased.